-These should be about specific areas and must be accompanied by high-quality photos, both in terms of content, composition, and size.
+These should be about specific areas and must be accompanied by high-quality photos, both in terms of content, composition, and size (see photo guidelines).

-These are essays less about locale than about a singular experience while on a bicycle trip.
+These are essays less about locale than about a singular experience while on a bicycle trip that captures the essence of bicycle travel (not always inspiring — sometimes hilarious!).
 These run at 1,200-1,500 words and don't require accompanying photos.

-Since Adventure Cyclist is the only U.S. magazine that regularly publishes bicycle-travel stories, we receive a tremendous amount of interest from many writers and photographers interested in this type of bicycling.
+Since Adventure Cyclist is the only U.S. magazine that regularly publishes bicycle travel stories, we receive a tremendous amount of interest from writers and photographers participating in this type of bicycling.
 Because of this amount of interest, we prefer to receive an inquiry about any story idea before we make any decisions to take the next step.
 If we like your idea, we can then move forward and make arrangements for the submission of materials.

 If you decide to submit materials without an inquiry or an arrangement with the editorial team, the Adventure Cyclist staff does not guarantee that you will receive a response concerning your story nor will we guarantee the return of unsolicited materials.